 Film Review: ‘Ford v Ferrari’

 I walked into my local theater’s showing of Ford v Ferrari with modest expectations.
-On the one hand, it was directed by the same man behind the excellent Logan, featured not one but two Academy Award-winning actors in Christian Bale and Matt Damon, and had a not-insignificant budget of just under $100 million.
-All of this would have suggested I was in for a good time.
+On the one hand, it was directed by the same man behind the excellent Logan, features not one but two Academy Award-winning actors in Christian Bale and Matt Damon, and had a not-insignificant budget of just under $100 million.
+All of this should have suggested I was in for a good time.

-On the other hand, it was a racing movie — and Hollywood tends to misrepresent racing in ways that can be hard to overlook for people familiar with the real thing.
+On the other hand, it is a racing movie — and Hollywood tends to misrepresent racing in ways that can be hard to overlook for people familiar with the real thing.

 But, having walked in with modest expectations, I came out impressed.
 So let’s talk about Ford v Ferrari, a movie about the rivalry between two automotive giants that culminated in the famous 24-hour race at Le Mans in 1966.

 Genre: Sports Drama

 Director: James Mangold

 Cast: Matt Damon, Christian Bale, John Bernthal, Caitriona Balfe, Tracy Letts, Josh Lucas